Call our licensed agents toll free 844.855.0163

 Does having a trampoline affect homeowners insurance costs?
 Absolutely.

 To be clear, there is no such thing as "trampoline insurance."
 The coverage that protects you in the aftermath of a trampoline accident can be found in your homeowners insurance policy.
-You cannot purchase a separate "trampoline insurance" policy.
+You can’t buy a separate trampoline insurance policy.

-However, as noted above, the National Association of Insurance Commissioners emphasizes that having a trampoline can indeed impact your overall insurance costs.
-Your premiums very well may be higher if you have a trampoline on your property.
+However, your premiums very well may be higher if you have a trampoline on your property.

 "Even if the company that insures your home will allow a trampoline to be installed in your back yard, the additional liability insurance that you might have to take on to accommodate the risk can be very expensive," Worters says.

-Overall, homeowners insurance costs average $2,305 per year nationwide for policy limits of $300,000 for liability and dwelling protection, according to Insurance.com research.
+Homeowners insurance costs an average of $2,777 a year for policy limits of $300,000 for liability and dwelling protection.
 However, the risk of having a trampoline may bump those rates higher.
 And you might pay even more if you increase your liability coverage, so you have extra protection to cover the risk of having a trampoline.

 How much does it cost to add an umbrella policy?

-For this reason, it is essential to make sure you carry enough liability coverage to fully protect you if you are sued.
+It is essential to make sure you carry enough liability coverage to fully protect you if you are sued in case someone is injured on your trampoline .
 Although you can start by raising the liability limits on your homeowners insurance, you might want even more coverage.
 If that is the case, consider purchasing an umbrella policy.

 An umbrella policy will cover damages and legal defense costs up to the umbrella policy's limit, typically between $1 million and $5 million.